History of the Brazil national football team: Kit evolution

 The first Brazil team colours were white with blue collars, but following defeat in the Maracanã at the 1950 World Cup, the colours were criticised for lacking patriotism.
 With permission from the Brazilian Sports Confederation, the newspaper Correio da Manhã held a competition to design a kit incorporating the four colours of Brazil's flag.
 The winning design was a yellow jersey with green trim and blue shorts with white trim drawn by Aldyr Garcia Schlee, a nineteen-year-old from Pelotas.
-The new colours were first used in 14 March 1954 in a match against Chile, and have been used ever since.
+The new colours were first used on 14 March 1954 in a match against Chile, and have been used ever since.
 The last game with the white shirt was held on 13 March 1957 (vs. Chile), and would only be used again in two other opportunities since then (2004 and 2019).

 The use of blue as the kit colour dates from the 1938 (against Poland) and 1939 (in 1939-40 Copa Roca), but it became the permanent second choice accidentally in the 1958 World Cup final.
 Brazil's opponents was Sweden, who also wear yellow, and a draw gave the home team, Sweden, the right to play in yellow.
 Brazil, who travelled with no spare kit, hurriedly purchased a set of blue shirts and sewed on emblems cut from their yellow shirts.

-Brazil's kit supplier since 1997 has been Nike and will continue to do so until 2018.
+Brazil's kit supplier since 1997 has been Nike and will continue to do so until 2038.